EsadCetiner/Secure-Nginx-Config/README.md

 # Fast and Secure Nginx Configuration Template - By Esad Cetiner
-The goal of this project is to provide a fast and secure by default Nginx template, along with additional code snippets found inside ``snippets`` folder designed to help further improve performance/security for more specific use cases.
+This project's goal is to provide a fast and secure by default Nginx configuration template and encourage secure design that minimizes the chances of misconfigurations and their impacts.
+Additional code snippets can be found inside the snippets folder which add additional functionality to improve performance/security but aren't enabled by default for various reasons, such as potentially being insecure, not working out of the box, or only being useful for more specific use cases.

-Feel free to use this however you like!
+## Features
+- HTTPS redirection
+- DoS mitigation (Will need to be tuned for your use case, but fine out of the box)
+- Brotli Compression (Disabled by default)
+- Disable page indexing
+- 0-RTT (Disabled by default due to potential security concerns)
+- Hide Nginx
+- HSTS HTTPS only mode
+- A+ Score on SSL Labs
+- OCSP Stapling

 ## Requirements
 - A certificate with OCSP Stapling